 Step 8: When you’re done, click “End Broadcast” at the bottom of the screen.

-Those are the basic steps to start live streaming on YouTube but there are a ton of features and tools you can play around with when you use Streamlabs OBS.
+Those are the basic steps to start live streaming on YouTube but there are a ton of features and tools you can play around with when you use Streamlabs Desktop.

-We recommend reading, How to Add Live Stream Alerts on YouTube, to learn how to create custom alerts when you receive new members, tips, or subscribers.
+We recommend reading our guide on how to add live stream alerts on YouTube to learn how to create custom alerts when you receive new members, tips, or subscribers.